EUDAT-Training/B2SAFE-B2STAGE-Training/11b-HTTP-API-handson-user.md

 }
 ```

 The HTTP API lists all data in the collection, here our file we upoaded previously.
-Additionally, it lists as metadata all B2SAFE-specific metadata fields.
+Additionally uder the endpoint *registered*, the command lists as metadata all B2SAFE-specific metadata fields.
 Since B2SAFE is not installed or has not been called on this data object yet all of the metadata fields are empty.